echua3/course-sentiment-analyzer/docs/code_review_report.md

 # Design:
-- Backend code can be improved so that each segment only contains one routes and each route only contains a single connection to the database
+- Backend code can be improved so that each segment only contains one route and each route only contains a single connection to the database
 - Sentiment analyzer class could utilize an interface (dependency inversion principle)
 - A few methods are long and need refactoring